Rational fibered cubic fourfolds: and rational cubic fourfolds C18 and rational cubic fourfolds

-Let us consider now $\H(0,2) \to \P^2$ the relative Hilbert scheme of connected genus zero curves with anticanonical degree 2 in the fibers.
+Let us consider now $\H(0,2) \to \P^2$ the relative Hilbert scheme of connected genus zero curves with anticanonical degree 2 contained in the fibers.
 The Stein factorization yields an \'{e}tale $\P^1$-bundle $\H (0,2)$ over a non singular surface $Z$.
-In fact, associated to a \textit{good} del Pezzo fibration of $\pi$, there is a non-singular triple cover $ Z \to \P^2$ branched along a cuspidal sextic $B_{II}$.
-On every geometric fiber, the $\P^1$-bundle is given by the strict transform of the lines through each of the 3 blown-up points $P_1$, $P_2$, $P_3$ $\in \P^2$ of the corresponding del Pezzo of degree 6.
+In fact, associated to a \textit{good} del Pezzo fibration $\pi$, there is a non-singular triple cover $ Z \to \P^2$ branched along a cuspidal sextic $B_{II}$.
+On every geometric fiber, the $\P^1$-bundle is given by the strict transform of the lines through each of the 3 base points of the corresponding del Pezzo sextic.